kopalite/DeepEqual.Bindings/README.md

 Unmatched properties in any of 2 types will make any 2 instances not equal.

-You can skip equality check by that property with method Skip(), a wrapper around DeepEqual's IgnoreProperty()
+You can skip equality check of that property with method Skip(), a wrapper around DeepEqual's IgnoreProperty()

 	var comparer = ExtendedComparer<A1, A2>.New()